 (i) The damping term acquires an additional contribution from the fractional sector, $(n-1)H \;\longrightarrow\; (n-1)H + \frac{\dot{\xi}}{\xi}$ which modifies the effective friction acting on the scalar field and can significantly impact inflationary or post-inflationary dynamics.

-(ii) Regarding the fractional momentum constraint, it should be noted that, in addition to the usual scalar field terms, a novel contribution proportional to $\dot{\xi}/\xi$ appears, which clearly distinguishes the fractional model from the corresponding standard scenario.
+(ii) Regarding the momentum constraint, it should be noted that, in addition to the usual scalar field terms, a new contribution proportional to $\dot{\xi}/\xi$ appears, which clearly distinguishes the time weighted model from the corresponding standard scenario.

 (iii) In the fractional pressure perturbations, the kernel sector contributes non--trivial terms of the form $\dot{\xi}\,\dot\Phi$ and $\dot{\xi}\,\dot\Psi$, introducing a direct coupling between metric perturbations and the time kernel.